Disc brake pads are a consumable component of your bike, and it goes without saying that it’s important to keep them in good condition.

-Closely examine the calliper position relative to the rotor.
-The rotor should be running parallel and central to the calliper body.
+Closely examine the caliper position relative to the rotor.
+The rotor should be running parallel and central to the caliper body.
 If it isn’t, undo the mounting bolts and adjust so the disc is centred.

-Unsure how to centre a calliper?
+Unsure how to centre a caliper?
 Check out our walkthrough video on how to do this here.

 When you’re absolutely sure that the disc is running straight, spin the wheel and squeeze the brake lever.
 It might take a few pumps before the pads bite.
 If they don’t grip the rotor after repeated pumps then you will need to bleed the brakes.